-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 - FAQs: Mind your frequently asked questions page for topics your customers frequently search.

-- Search Google Analytics for Top Traffic Pages: You can pick a topic by seeing what content is being discussed and shared the most on your site.
+- Search Google Analytics for top traffic pages: You can pick a topic by seeing what content is being discussed and shared the most on your site.

-- Ask Sales / Social Team: Ask your team members what topics they discuss with customers daily.
+- Ask sales or your social team: Ask your team members what topics they discuss with customers daily.
 These may be areas where more information may be needed.

-- Poll Your Audience: You can also ask your audience directly for topics they would find useful.
+- Poll your audience: You can also ask your audience directly for topics they would find useful.

 - Competition: Look at your competitors to see if there are any topics or ideas you can adapt and make your own.

-8. Write an Attention-Grabbing Title
+8. Write An Attention-Grabbing Title

 Your webinar’s title is your first interaction with your audience.